-Fermented in cedar barrels since Meiji 30
+Fermented in cedar barrels since 1897

 Making soy sauce using natural fermentation in cedar barrels is more time-consuming than you might imagine, and it cannot be mass-produced.

-It has a flavor and gentleness that is unlike any other.
+It has a unique flavor and tenderness.

 01 Cedar barrel brewing

-An environment that supports microorganisms
+An environment that thrives on microorganisms

 Making soy sauce in cedar barrels takes time and effort,